Raul-gonc/bitcoin-wallet/README.md

 - `Dockerfile` - Phoenix development environment setup.
 - `src/` - Phoenix application source code.

 ## Notes

 - Ensure that port `4000` is not being used by another process.
+- If you make changes to migrations, re-run `mix ecto.migrate` inside the container.